DrakirL/DrakirL.github.io/p10/rules/general.md

 The game is determined by the GM narrating consequences of the actions the player's decide their character should take. <br>
 If it is uncertain whether an attempted action should result in success or failure, a Test is made to determine the result.
 <br><br>
-To make a Test, first determine the Difficulty of the task being attempted as a value, typically 10, 15, or 20. <br>
+To make a Test, first determine the Difficulty of the task being attempted as a value no higher than 40, often predetermined and noted on some character's sheet. <br>
-The value will often be predetermined and already written on someone's character sheet.
-If it isn't, the GM can pick a value on the spot <br>
+In cases where a value has not been determined, the GM can pick a value on the spot, typically 10, 15, or 20. <br>
 5 | 10 | 15 | 20 | 25 | 30 | 35 | 40
 :---|:---|:---|:---|:---|:---|:---|:---
 Trivial | Easy | Moderate | Challenging | Intense | Formidable | Legendary | Essentially Impossible